CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Experimental Surgery –** The basic Surgery skill allows a character to be healed of multiple conditions and damage very quickly, but with a risk.
 Experimental Surgery is much more challenging and open ended.
 Experimental Surgery is handled similar to the crafting of items.
 A character must either have an Approved Project Design Card OR they must create one for Experimental Surgery.
 The creation of an Approved Project Design Card takes time based on the complexity of the Surgery.
 Surgeons should discuss their plans with Plot prior to events, and attempts will be tracked on character sheets for open transparency between plot and players.
 Players may use their Research skills and other resources to attempt to speed up the production of a Design Card.
 Plot may ask for a character to Playtest a design prior to approval.
 Final approval for Playtest Design Cards will go to the Player Base Votes at the end of each season.

-If the character has the appropriate skills and an Approved Project Design Card, they may spend the resources listed on the card and 30 minutes of roleplay (acting out completing the surgery on a target) to grant the effect.
-The effect lasts until the limb that was targeted by the surgery is destroyed or the character dies.
+If the character has the appropriate skills and an Approved Project Design Card, they may spend the resources listed on the card and 30 minutes of acting out completing the surgery on a target to grant the effect.
+The effect lasts until the limb that was targeted by the surgery is [destroyed]({{< ref "/rules/conditions/#destroyed" >}}) or the character dies.

 Completing either form of Surgery requires a percentile dice role on the Surgery chart to determine its success.
 The chart is based on the overall danger level for the event (which can be found on the schedule page of the website or during check-in).

 ## Guilds and Governments